Shanbashir1/Project5/README.md

 ## Web Marketing

 ### Social Media
+#### Facebook Page - Complusory for this Project
 + A facebook page was created to build community from the target market.
 Facebook is free and it also takes little to no time to set up and also it has so many users whom a business can strive to maintain a certain relationship, create content and connect with a target audience.
+My Facebook page for Prestige Watches can be [viewed here:](https://www.facebook.com/people/Prestige-Watches/100092689920499/)

 <img src="docs/readme-images/facebook.png" alt = "Facebook page" style="height:300px; width: 100%;">